Where to Sell Personalised Number Plates in Australia (2026)

 State-by-state transfer process

 Every state handles plate transfers slightly differently.
 Here's a quick summary of what's involved.
+For the full step-by-step walkthrough, read our complete guide to selling your number plate.

-Transfer through Service NSW.
-Both buyer and seller need to complete transfer documentation.
+New South Wales (myPlates / Service NSW): Transfer through Service NSW.
+Both buyer and seller need to complete transfer documentation and attend a service centre.
 Annual fees may apply to certain plate types — the buyer should be aware of ongoing costs before purchasing.

-Complete a Personalised Plates Transfer Application (Form F2963) and lodge it at a Transport and Main Roads Customer Service Centre.
+Queensland (PPQ / TMR): Complete a Personalised Plates Transfer Application (Form F2963) and lodge it at a Transport and Main Roads Customer Service Centre.
 Transfer fee is $114.20 for private sales.
 Family transfers are free.

-Transfer through Service SA.
+South Australia (EzyPlates / Service SA): Transfer through Service SA.
 Both parties complete the required forms.
 Transfer fees apply.

-Transfer through the Department of Transport.
+Western Australia (Department of Transport): Transfer through the Department of Transport.
 Standard transfer paperwork required.
 Fees apply.

 Tips for selling your plate faster